rekmus/nodepp/README.md

 The last test I've done in 2019 show that Node++ Hello World handles [~20,000 requests per second](https://github.com/rekmus/silgy/wiki/Performance-test:-select()-vs-poll()) on a single CPU, free AWS EC2 instance.

-In case of using Node++ under heavy load or with external API calls, there's the [ASYNC facility](https://github.com/rekmus/nodepp/wiki/Node++-ASYNC) designed to prevent main (npp_app) process blocking.
+In case of using Node++ under heavy load or with external API calls, there's a multi-process mode ([ASYNC](https://github.com/rekmus/nodepp/wiki/Node++-ASYNC)) designed to prevent main (npp_app) process blocking.
 ASYNC allows developer to split (or move) the functionality between gateway and multiple service processes.

 Node++'s efficiency makes single CPU, 1 GB AWS EC2 t2.micro free instance sufficient to host a fully-fledged web application with a database for thousands of users.